You have landed on an internal page of...

 If the valve tests good, reinstall with new vacuum hoses (routed as previously described).
 There is no need to use any sealant.
 Maybe a bit of anti-seize on the threads of the valve...after you clean up the threads on the valve, and the threads on the boss on the rail.

 Other electric switches have subsequently replaced the vacuum switch, on later models.
 However, the end result is the same.

-This particular thermal vacuum switch (EAC5086) is very difficult to locate, and expensive to purchase.
+This particular thermal vacuum switch (EAC5086 or EBC4600) is very difficult to locate, and expensive to purchase.
+The most recent prices I have seen as of March 2019 for a new part is right at $200.
 Vendors often ship the incorrect part, creating added down time for your vehicle, and added frustration.

 NOTE ABOUT FUEL LEAKING FROM VACUUM VALVE : This is not usually a malfunction of the valve.
 As mentioned above, Port A of the valve connects to the B bank fuel pressure regulator.
 If the fuel pressure regulator has a split or rupture of the rubber diaphram within the regulator, the fuel within the regulator will seep into the hose connected to the vacuum valve.
 If you remove that hose, and fuel is present, 99.9% chance you need to replace that fuel pressure regulator.